-- The Authoritative Domain field is configured to match the domain name configured on the Avaya SES.
-In this configuration, the domain name is "dcsip.com". - By default, IP-IP Direct Audio (both Intra- and Inter-Region) is enabled to allow audio traffic to be sent directly between endpoints without using gateway VoIP resources.
-Packet One supports "shuffling" to direct IP-IP Direct Audio so these parameters can retain the "enabled" default values. - The Codec Set on page 1 is set to the number of the IP codec set to be used for calls within the IP network region.
+- The Authoritative Domain field is configured to match the domain name configured on SIP Enablement Services.
+In this configuration, the domain name is avaya.com. - By default, IP-IP Direct Audio (both Intra- and Inter-Region) is enabled to allow audio traffic to be sent directly between endpoints without using gateway VoIP resources.
+Packet One supports shuffling to direct IP-IP Direct Audio so these parameters can retain the yes default values, however they can be set to no if shuffling is not required. - The Codec Set on page 1 is set to the number of the IP codec set to be used for calls within the IP network region.
 In this case, codec set 1 will be used for intra-region communication among the Avaya devices.